trbaker/trbaker.github.io/README.md

 # My island of misfit toys
 ### Tom R. Baker, Esri Education Team

+All apps below and many more are now discoverable from <a target="new" href="https://tbaker.maps.arcgis.com/apps/instant/filtergallery/index.html?appid=e09eb6cb866740ec9c42c86773ab4de3">my Education Prototype "Lab" space</a>.

 Tools and applications hosted here, for exuberant teachers:

  - <a href="GIStandards">GIS in US K12 Standards</a>